-Various state-wide individual mandates have gone into effect in 2020, including California’s, that will ultimately impact residents whether they are insured with a major medical plan or not.
-California has modeled their individual mandate for 2020 after the Federal mandate that was included with the Affordable Care Act.
+Various state-wide individual mandates went into effect in 2020, including California’s, that ultimately impacts residents whether they are insured with a major medical plan or not.
+California modeled their individual mandate after the federal mandate that was included with the Affordable Care Act (ACA).

 Penalties for failure to obtain individual insurance

-Starting January 1, California residents must be enrolled in qualified health insurance coverage for each month of the calendar year, or face a penalty when they file for their 2020 income taxes.
-Due to legislation passing mid 2019, many California residents are unaware of the penalty, but will be forced to pay the penalty next tax season.
+Starting January 1, 2020, California residents must be enrolled in qualified health insurance coverage for each month of the calendar year or face a penalty when they file for their 2020 income taxes.
 The penalty for not having health insurance is calculated at a rate of $695 per adult and $347.50 per child or 2.5% of gross income above the filing threshold, whichever is higher.

 California residents that are exempt from penalty assessments include individuals whose income is below the tax filing threshold, are members of a health care sharing ministry, or are incarcerated.